The author is a guitarist and bassist with over 35 years of experience as a musician.

 - You are a young guitarist just getting started in a band or as a serious musician.

-You should buy a Gibson Les Paul if:
+Reasons to Buy a Gibson Les Paul

 - You’ve played an Epiphone for a while and it’s time to move up.